platformio/platformio-core/docs/librarymanager/index.rst

 Library Manager
 ===============

-*"The missing libraries manager for embedded platforms"*, - inspired by `npm <https://www.npmjs.org>`_ and `bower <http://bower.io>`_ package managers for web.
+*"The missing library manager for embedded platforms"*, - inspired by `npm <https://www.npmjs.org>`_ and `bower <http://bower.io>`_ package managers for web.